JonFD4/Connect4/README.md

 ![early exit](assets/Connect4features/premature-exit.png)
 *Early exit* <br>
 This is the third option that is presented when user is choosing a column. `0` allows user to exit befire game ends.
-Additionally, this feature is beneficial during early development when developer wants to make certain test without havig to complete the game. `Exiting the game.
-Goodbye!`
+Additionally, this feature is beneficial during early development when developer wants to make certain test without having to complete the game. `Exiting the game.
+Goodbye!` is the message output.

 ![play again exit](assets/Connect4features/play-again-exit.png)